TEXT-S&P summary: Breeze Finance S.A.

 Rationale

-The long-term debt rating on the EUR287 million class A senior secured amortizing notes issued by Breeze Finance S.A.
-(Breeze Three) is ‘B’.
-The long-term debt rating on the EUR84 million class B subordinated notes is ‘C’.
+The long-term debt rating on the EUR287 million Class A senior secured amortizing notes issued by Breeze Finance S.A.
+(Breeze Three) is ‘B+'.
+The long-term debt rating on the EUR84 million Class B subordinated notes is ‘C’.
 These ratings reflect Standard & Poor’s Ratings Services’ view of the respective underlying credit quality of these bonds, and take into account a composite of factors outlined below.
-The outlook on both debt issues is stable.
+The outlook on both debt issues is negative.